isopink/isopink.github.io/_posts/2025-04-14-Neural Network.md

 <br>

 This is the end.
-And here is the summary.
+And here is the summary of Backpropagation algorithm.